Here’s the story.

 “I did not know our story.”

 A year ago, another little elephant made it into my life.
+He graced a print in a magazine.
 I loved him immediately.
 I was fiercely attracted to how this happy little elephant was jumping through the air.
+Like the Dream Dancer!

 He reminded me of Sarina.
 Sarina always the ambassador for courage and love.
 This is the happiness I am talking about, I thought.
 Happy against all obstacles.
 Choosing Happiness!
 Happiness is a Choice!, is what I’ve learned on the rocky road of my life.

-Two month ago I got ready to advertise for my new yoga classes.
+Two months ago I got ready to advertise for my new yoga classes.
 We had moved to Texas, and new challenges came with it.
 I needed to promote myself again.
-I was disappointed about the few options I found.
+I was disappointed with the few options I found.
 So I went to work.
 My belly on fire I knew I wanted to have something unique.
 Meaningful.
 Something “me.”

 A few hours into creating my business card I wanted to give up.
 Nothing looked good.
-I was falling of the rope my enthusiasm had build for me.
-Almost.
+Just as I wanted to give up I remembered what’s needed to keep going.
+Enthusiasm and trust in my dream.

 One more look through my pictures and my little elephant jumped right at me.
 Bliss!
 Smile!
 A few hours later I was done creating.
 Now he smiled right back at me from my business card.
 I kept my balance, I kept my trust!